The Navy Band Country Current performs at the Lakes Bluegrass Festival

-250822-N-PG545-1135, Pine River, Mass.
-(August 22, 2025) The U.S. Navy Band Country Current performs at the Lakes Bluegrass Festival in Pine River, Minnesota.
-The Country Current performed a series of concerts throughout Minnesota celebrating the U.S. Navy's 250th anniversary with country and bluegrass fans across the state.
+250823-N-PG545-1277, Pine River, Mass.
+(August 23, 2025) Musicians 1st Class Caleb Cox and Sally Ziesing present a vocal workshop at the Lakes Bluegrass Festival in Pine River, Minnesota.
+The U.S, Navy Band Country Current performed three concerts and presented three workshops over two days, connecting with hundreds of country and bluegrass fans while celebrating the U.S. Navy's 250th birthday.
 (U.S. Navy photo by Musician 1st Class Anastasia Bonotto)

 |Date Taken: